Skip to content

 ├── instructions.md # "Include file paths, API signatures, and test expectations"

-└── handoff.md # The actual handoff (written by the architect at runtime)
+└── handoff.json # The structured handoff (written by the SDK at runtime)

 Channel instructions are optional.
 When present, they shape the handoff’s format and content.
 You can use them to enforce structure — requiring specific sections, file path references, or acceptance criteria.